LunaSare/spring2023-data-science/assignments/assignment_data_tables_2.md

 <!-- https://github.com/datacarpentry/semester-biology/blob/main/exercises/Data-frames-shrub-volume-data-frame-R.md -->
 One of your collaborators has posted [a comma-delimited text file]({{
 site.baseurl }}/data/shrub-dimensions-labeled.csv) online for you to analyze.
-The file contains dimensions of a series of shrubs (shrubID, length, width, height) and they need you to determine their volumes (`length * width * height`).
+The file contains dimensions (`"length"`, `"width"`, `"height"`) of a series of shrubs (`"shrubID"`) and they need you to determine their volumes (`length * width * height`).
 You could do this using a spreadsheet, but the project that you are working on is going to be generating lots of these files so you decide to write a program to automate the process.

-Download the data and save itto the appropriate folder, use `read.csv()` to import it into R, and use it to produce the following information:
+Download the data and save it to the appropriate folder, use `read.csv()` to import it into R, and use it to produce the following information:

 1. A vector of shrub lengths
 2. A vector of the volume of each of the shrubs